Troubleshooting

 - Some hosting providers block external API calls

-Symptoms: GitHub API errors mentioning rate limits.
+Symptoms: API errors mentioning rate limits.

 Solutions: